A is for Apologies for Past Practices of Forced Adoption

 O is for Order

-Order was the court order by the Supreme Court of NSW re-assigning my parental information from being the female infant of Barbara Grace Dunning to the lie that I was the female infant of my (adoptive) parents.
+Order was the court order by the Supreme Court of NSW re-assigning my parental information from being the female infant of Barbara Grace Dunning to the lie that I was the female infant of the people who adopted me.
 My legal birth certificate reflects this change without using the words adopted anywhere.
-Legal does not make this practice right and there are many adoptees who have been prevented from accessing basic information about their lineage.

 Order is also for my need for order in my dealings with life and to keep stomach churning anxiety at bay.
-Becoming an anxious paranoid angry “control freak” is what happens when an infant is detained in the Babies for Adoption nursery for a month followed by ten weeks in institutional care where staff believed that babies actually preferred to be left alone at a time when attitudes justified actions.
+Becoming an anxious paranoid angry “control freak” is what happens when an infant is detained in the Babies for Adoption nursery for weeks and months in institutional care where staff believed that babies actually preferred to be left alone at a time when attitudes justified actions.
 Alone is my default position.
-Another way of being detached dissociated and reverting to the familiar and controllable order of unanswered protest and despair.
+Another way of being detached, dissociated and reverting to the familiar and controllable order of unanswered protest and despair.

 Sorry is all that’s said as the Baby Trade continues around the world.